Spoonerbard/whispers-from-the-ash/docs/recaps/Session_5_Eyes_In_The_Dark.md

 - 700gp

 ## Treasure:
-- One Horning of Summoning.
+- One Horn of Summoning.
 - Healing Potions now for Sale from Troxler.
 - One Ring of Revivify
 - One Makeshift Gnoll Crossbow, two infusion slots, one fire infusion slot.